doris188233/macau_tourism_analysis/README.md

   - **Local Business Collaboration:** Organize seasonal food festivals featuring with local chefs to encourage longer stays.

 **5. Revitalize Declining Markets:**
+  - **Macau:**
+    - People tend to escape to Mainland in the weekends, to offer weekends discount to retain customers from leaving for mainland
+    - Promote family oriented promotion, kids under 8 is free for buffet in weekend, pre-booking is required.
-  - **Hong Kong and Macau:** offering trendy food experience with culture and theme (e.g.. promote family-oriented bundles to attract short-haul travelers, leveraging proximity and the higher spending power.
+  - **Hong Kong:** "Birthday gateway" birthday occurs during the month get 20% of travel packag with rooms and food voucher, to attract short-haul travelers by leveraging proximity and their higher spending power.

+**6. Internal Training:** Train staff to upsell high-margin items.

+**7. Progress Tracking:** Determine the measurable metrics to compare the effect (e.g. conversion rate, avg spend per hear, Instagram tags/UGC) or use A/B testing to choose the win version.
+Design survey to ask guest to rate their experience.

 ---
 *Remark: Some data is updated until 2023.